-The switch has two console ports: a USB 5-pin mini-Type B port on the front panel (see Figure C-4) and an RJ-45 console port on the rear panel.
+The switch has two console ports: a USB 5-pin mini-Type B port on the front panel (see Figure 27 on page 64) and an RJ-45 console port on the rear panel.

-Figure C-4 USB Mini-Type B Port
+Figure 27 USB Mini-Type B Port

-The USB console port uses a USB Type A to 5-pin mini-Type B cable, shown in Figure C-5.
+The USB console port uses a USB Type A to 5-pin mini-Type B cable, shown in Figure 28USB Type A-to-USB 5-Pin Mini-Type B cable, page 65.
 The USB Type A-to-USB mini-Type B cable is not supplied.
-You can order an accessory kit (part number 800-33434) that contains this cable.
+You can order an accessory kit (part number 800-33434) that contains this cable

-When running Linux, access the USB Console using Minicom instead of Screen.
+Note: When running Linux, access the USB Console using Minicom instead of Screen.

-Figure C-5 USB Type A-to-USB 5-Pin Mini-Type B Cable
+Figure 28 USB Type A-to-USB 5-Pin Mini-Type B Cable

-The RJ-45 console port uses an 8-pin RJ-45 connector (See Table C-5 and Table C-6.)
-The supplied RJ-45-to-DB-9 adapter cable is used to connect the console port of the switch to a console PC.
+The RJ-45 console port uses an 8-pin RJ-45 connector The supplied RJ-45-to-DB-9 adapter cable is used to connect the console port of the switch to a console PC.
 You need to provide a RJ-45-to-DB-25 female DTE adapter if you want to connect the switch console port to a terminal.
 You can order a kit (part number ACS-DSBUASYN=) containing that adapter.
-For console port and adapter pinout information, see Table C-5 and Table C-6.